 Globe display on the Rose Garden lawn

-Here are a few things you didn’t see us working on this past year: the entire 9 Ladies Dancing turntable and motor assembly was stripped and rebuilt during the early spring and summer, more costume alterations were made to the 11 Pipers piping, new light bulbs were installed on the 12 Drummers, and cosmetic repairs were made to Swans, Geese, Hens, and Birds.
+Here are a few things you didn’t see us working on this past year: updates and maintenance to the 9 Ladies Dancing, 11 Pipers piping, 12 Drummers, and cosmetic repairs were made to Swans, Geese, Hens, and Birds.
 In addition to repairs, there are also new creations each year.
 Last year’s addition of the Globe display on the Rose Garden lawn is back this year with even more globes, in a new pattern.
 This year there are also changes to the Interactive Light Tree, new positions of some existing displays and a new installation on the concert lawn.

 Part of the fun is re-assembling the traditional and adding in something new, and the fun is in full swing right now in A&E. I hope the fun continues for you when you visit this year.